WHAT DOES 'AGEING WITHOUT CHILDREN' MEAN?

-People who have not had children either through choice, infertility or circumstance e.g. they are married to someone unable to have children, are LGBTQ+, or they did not meet someone with whom they wished to have children.
+People who have not had children either through choice, infertility or circumstance.
+For example, they or their partner or spouse are unable to have children; they are LGBTQ+; they did not meet someone with whom they wished to have children.

-People who have had children, but those children have predeceased them or they are unable to offer help or support because they live at a great distance or have care needs of their own.
+People who have had children, but those children have either predeceased them or are unable to offer help or support because they live at a great distance, or have care needs of their own.